aristides1000/Ruby_Practices/README.md

 - Ariel Camus CEO Microverse: For letting us start this journey.
 - Google: For letting us find crucial information in order to create this project.
-- [Mohammed Awad](https://www.behance.net/M_Awad): For having served as guidance when it comes to making a good responsive design.